 Field-hunting tip

-Look in alkaline igneous rocks, nepheline syenites, volcanic ejecta country — that is the host setting where kaliophilite typically forms.
+Look in alkaline igneous rocks, nepheline syenites, volcanic ejecta country, the host setting where kaliophilite typically forms.
 If you start seeing nepheline, leucite, sanidine in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, grains, massive habit, so train your eye for that shape before scanning the outcrop.